Following the Autoregressive Nature of LLM Embeddings via Compression and Alignment: Experiments

 \paragraph{AutoRegEmbed vs. Supervised Contrastive Training} Supervised contrastive learning is the mainstream approach for building high-quality embedding models.
-We first compared top-performing methods that once ranked on the MTEB leaderbord (with the time they reached SOTA in brackets), including NV-Embed (2024.08), SFR-Embedding-2\_R (2024.02), gte-Qwen2-7B-instruct (2024.06), and LLM2Vec (2024.05).
-In terms of model performance, AutoRegEmbed outperforms most SOTA methods on ten STS datasets, trailing only 0.2\% behind the best version of LLM2Vec.
+We first compared SOTA methods that once ranked on the MTEB leaderbord, including NV-Embed, SFR-Embedding-2\_R, gte-Qwen2-7B-instruct, and LLM2Vec.
+In terms of performance, AutoRegEmbed surpasses all leading methods across 10 STS datasets, outperforming LLM2Vec by a margin of 0.58.
 From a data efficiency perspective, AutoRegEmbed achieves performance comparable to the previous SOTA models with just 66,382 training samples, whereas the latter requires tens of millions of triplets to reach peak performance.
 Additionally, previous SOTA models employ multi-task learning (e.g., retrieval and clustering), whose impact on STS performance remains unclear.
 To ensure a fair comparison, we use single-task contrastive learning as a baseline.
 Unlike traditional contrastive learning, AutoRegEmbed does not rely on in-batch negative samples.
 So we add two baselines to single-task contrastive learning that also exclude the in-batch negative sample strategy.
 As shown in Table~\ref{tab:sts}, even under identical training data, AutoRegEmbed outperforms four different single-task contrastive learning, further validating its effectiveness.